-One part of the tour that I found a little perplexing was a visit to a local pharmacy -Herded into a benched room at the rear of the shop, we were all greeted by three men kitted out in lab coats and their best sales spiel.
+One part of the tour that I found a little perplexing was a visit to a local pharmacy.
+Herded into a benched room at the rear of the shop, we were all greeted by three men kitted out in lab coats and their best sales spiel.
 At first I was intrigued by their talks about natural remedies and herbal products used in Morocco….one hour and approximately 60 sales pitches later, the intrigue had very much dissipated!
 I was later told by someone in the group that the tour guide was most likely receiving some sort of commission for taking us there and suddenly it all made a bit more sense.
-To think some poor sods bought into it, spending up to a hundred quid on Argan oil and diet tea…*rolls eyes*
+To think some poor sods bought into it, spending up to one hundred quid on Argan oil and diet tea…

 I’ve got to admit, we didn’t venture out of the hotel much during our time in Agadir.
 Having spoken to a couple of people back home and at the beginning of the trip, I’d got the idea that the true magic lies in Marrakech.
 One evening we decided to walk down the promenade into the resort centre for dinner and we were faced with a slightly grotty Benidorm-esque cluster of restaurants with white lighting and plastic table cloths.
 A large white ferris wheel stood in the centre.
 We stayed clear for the rest of the week…